oracle/python-oracledb/samples/notebooks/README.md

 Load each notebook *.ipynb file and step through the cells.

-Before running the notebooks cells, edit the credentials and connect string near the top of each notebook to match those used when installing the sample schema.
+The notebooks will use the environment variables above for connection credentials.
+However, if these variables are not set in the terminal window that you start Jupyter in, then edit the credentials and connect string near the top of each notebook.
+Set the same values you used when installing the schema.